carpentries/instructor-training/episodes/09-eia.md

 groups in your community who may be interested in attending.

+## Inclusive Practices in a Carpentries Workshop

-## Setting Expectations with the Code of Conduct
+### Setting Expectations with the Code of Conduct

-Finally, a important way that The Carpentries fosters an inclusive, respectful learning environment is our [Code of Conduct]({{ site.coc }}).
+One central way that The Carpentries fosters an inclusive, respectful learning environment is our [Code of Conduct]({{ site.coc }}).

 To make clear what is expected,